 - If nothing is done to reduce deficit spending over the next five years, the total Federal debt will nearly double to over \$10,000 for every man, woman and child in America. - At this level, by 1989 it will take one-half of all Americans' personal income tax payments just to pay the Federal Government's interest bill. - By 1989 the annual Federal interest cost will amount to \$250 billion--about \$1,100 for every American. - That \$1,100 per person interest cost is equal to 40% of each person's annual expenditure for food. - Virtually all economists agree that the sustained enormous deficits that we are facing will be economically harmful. - Many Americans will find home-buying more difficult with higher deficits.
 Consider a family purchasing a home at today's current interest rate, averaging about 12-1/2%, with a \$55,000 mortgage.
-If the deficits push interest rates up, total interest costs over the 30 year term will be \$15,500 more for each one percentage point increase. - All Americans will directly feel the results of high deficits if they lose jobs as a result of a business slowdown resulting from a crowding out of private investment, or if they lose jobs to imported products made more competitive because of an abnormally strong dollar or if they end up paying higher prices because inflation is rekindled.
+If the deficits push interest rates up, total interest costs over the 30 year term will be \$15,500 more--and there are signs of that, with the prime rate up to 12-1/2--for each one percentage point increase. - All Americans will directly feel the results of high deficits if they lose jobs as a result of a business slowdown resulting from a crowding out of private investment, or if they lose jobs to imported products made more competitive because of an abnormally strong dollar or if they end up paying higher prices because inflation is rekindled.